HansHammel/clone-all-github-repos/README.md

 __On install, you get asked for your GitHub Username and a GitHub API token to access public/private repository information.
 The settings are stored in your users home directory (~/.cagr/config.json or %HOMEPATH%\.cagr\config.json).__

-__To create an access-token go to GitHub > Settings > Personal access tokens.
+__To create an access-token go to GitHub > Settings > Developer settings > Personal access tokens.
 Give at least read access to your public repositories.__

-![create an access-token](/screenshots/githubsettings.jpg?raw=true "GitHub > Settings > Personal access tokens")
+![create an access-token](/screenshots/githubsettings.jpg?raw=true "GitHub > Settings > Personal access tokens") (old screenshot, now located under Settings > Developer settings)